Montana-Media-Arts/webDesignFall2024/_docs/topic-13/02-html5/page-05.md

 tags:
 ---

 Finally, we can also work with images and make those appear on the canvas as well.
-Remember, the idea behind the canvas is that we have a lot more control.
-Notice, the second and third parameter in the `drawImage` function is the x-coordinate and the y-coordinate.
-So, we can put it where we want on the page.
+Remember, the idea behind the canvas is that we have much more control.
+Notice that the second and third parameters in the `drawImage` function are the x-coordinate and the y-coordinate.
+Therefore, we can put it where we want on the page.

 ```js
 var c = document.getElementById("myCanvas");